tkksnk/md-cv/index.md

 <!-- NOTE: Are Japanese grants in fiscal years? -->

+`2021-2024` Grant-in-Aid for Scientific Research (KAKENHI) for Young Scientists, Project Number 21K01480 (Principle Investigator). “_Normative and Positive Analysis of Forward Guidance by Central Banks_.”

+`2021-2026` Grant-in-Aid for Scientific Research (KAKENHI) for Scientific Research (B), Project Number TBA (Co-Investigator). “_Macroeconomic Analysis in the Era of Yield Curve Control_.
+(Principle Investigator: Etsuro Shioji)”

+`2021-2024` Grant-in-Aid for Scientific Research (KAKENHI) for Scientific Research (B), Project Number TBA (Co-Investigator). “_The Interaction between Fiscal and Monetary Policies_.
+(Principle Investigator: Toshitaka Sekine)”

-`2018-2021` Grant-in-Aid for Scientific Research (KAKENHI) for Young Scientists, Project Number 18K12743 (Principle Investigator). “_Solution and estimation methods on nonlinear DSGE models_.”
+`2018-2022` Grant-in-Aid for Scientific Research (KAKENHI) for Young Scientists, Project Number 18K12743 (Principle Investigator). “_Solution and estimation methods on nonlinear DSGE models_.”

 `2016-2017` Leading Initiative for Excellent Young Researchers (LEADER). ___Distinguished scholar under 40 selected and funded by Ministry of Education, Culture, Sports, Science and Technology (MEXT) of Japanese Government___.